l-liava-l/Collection.wiki.eng/concat.md

-**concat** concatenates selected object with the original collection and then return it (without regard to the additional context).
+**concat** concatenates selected object with original collection and then return it (without regard to the additional context).

 ## Interface